balderdashy/sails-docs/concepts/Security/CSRF.md

 ```

 > For security reasons, you can&rsquo;t retrieve a CSRF token via a socket request.
 You can however _spend_ CSRF tokens (see below) via socket requests.
+> The `security/grant-csrf-token` action is not intended to be used in cross-origin requests, since some browsers block third-party cookies by default.
+See the [CORS documentation](http://sailsjs.com/documentation/concepts/security/cors) for more info about cross-origin requests.